All Episodes

 Nobody will confirm whether it's true or not.

-So he was he wanted blood for blood.
+So he wanted blood for blood.

 And he didn't know that.